CramBL/fastPASTA/examples.md

 # Use it to check against the other file
 fastpasta MYOTHERFILE.raw check all its-stave --input-stats-file myGoldenStats.json
 ```
 For each mismatching statistics, an error will be displayed.
-TOML format is also supported which is usually much more readbale than JSON.
+TOML format is also supported which is usually much more readable than JSON.
 </details>